riturajprofile/paprwall/README.md

 ## 🤝 Contributing

 Contributions welcome!
-This project is non-commercial and open to community improvements.
+This is a non-commercial open-source project.

 1. Fork the repository
 2. Create your feature branch